aerogear/graphback/docs/plugins/creating-plugin.md

 ```

-> NOTE: Graphback CLI includes Graphback core pluging.
-When adding your own plugins you need to run Graphback CLI from your npm scripts
+> NOTE: Graphback CLI includes Graphback core plugin.
+When adding your own plugins, you need to run Graphback CLI from your npm scripts
-for the graphback engine to be able to pick up the plugin package.
+for the Graphback engine to be able to pick up the plugin package.

 ## Plugins helper